renovatebot/parser-utils/README.md

 One approach is to use regular expressions, which is very easy but doesn't scale well to cover all syntactic variations.
 For example, we want to treat string literals `'foobar'`, `"foobar"` and `"""foobar"""` as equivalent.

-With another approach, we may describe languages with tools like `PEG.js`, `nearley.js` or `parsimmon`.
+With another approach, we may describe languages with tools like [PEG.js](https://github.com/pegjs/pegjs) or [nearley.js](https://github.com/kach/nearley).
 Although these are great tools, the approach itself has downsides for our use-case:

 - We have to define and test complete grammars for each language, even if we're interested mostly in string literals, variable definitions and their scopes.